robvdl/vindaloo/README.rst

 Vindaloo
 ========

-Vindaloo is a new API library for the Pyramid web framework, using SQLAlchemy as the ORM and Marshmallow for it's schemas, it is currently under development.
-Vindaloo only supports Python 3, Python 2 support will not be added to keep the codebase tidy.
+Vindaloo is a new API library for the Pyramid web framework, it uses SQLAlchemy as the ORM and Marshmallow for API schemas.
+Vindaloo is currently under active development, so should not be used in production systems yet.
+Vindaloo will only ever support Python 3, Python 2 support will not be added to keep the codebase tidy and modern.

 The project was created from the work that was done in the PyramidCMS API, which has been abandoned since, but a lot was